DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/storage.md

 ## Storage

-### Volume
+### Regular Volume

 - It can live across containers restart.
 It lives as long as the pod does.
 - It can be shared by multiple containers in the same pod.
 - Different types/sources. i.e `emptyDir` or `hostPath` that mounts node filesystem to pod.
-- pod level resource
+- Pod level resource

 ### Persistent Volume

 - Live beyond pod/node restarts
 - Resource in cluster
 - Local or cloud drives can be attached to the cluster as a Persistent Volume.
 This can be thought of as plugging an external hard drive in to the cluster.
 - Provides a file system that can be mounted to the cluster, without being associated with any particular node.
+In AWS, the EBS Volume (PV) stays detached from your nodes as long as it is not claimed by a Pod.
+As soon as a Pod claims it, it gets attached to the node that holds the Pod.
+- On AWS, it uses EBS CSI driver to help EKS manage EBS as PVs.
+Since k8s version `1.11`, no storage class is required.

 ```yml
 kind: PersistentVolume